Crinum flaccidum

-Crinum flaccidum, known variously as the Darling lily, Murray lily or Macquarie lily, is a species of the family Amaryllidae native to inland Australia.
+Crinum flaccidum, known variously as the Darling lily, Murray lily or Macquarie lily, is a species of flowering plant in the family Amaryllidaceae.
+It is native to inland Australia.
 The Darling river people — the Paakantyi — called this plant paalampaltharu.

+Description and taxonomy

+Crinum spp. are large plants with heavy umbels of thin segmented lily-like flowers.
+These plants are dormant at certain times of the year giving the perception of appearance and then disappearance.
+The plant emerges from an egg-shaped bulb with flat, soft 50cm long x 1-4cm wide leaves.
+Crinum spp. are typically found on inland floodways and near rivers.

 In the 1889 book The useful native plants of Australia, the botanist Joseph Henry Maiden wrote:

 "This exceedingly handsome white-flowered plant, which grows back from the Darling, has bulbs which yield a fair arrowroot.
 On one occasion, near the town of Wilcannia, a man earned a handsome sum by making this substance when flour was all but unobtainable.
 South Australia, Victoria, New South Wales, and Queensland."